unparalleled-js/docs-1/developing-connectors/sdk-2/methods.md

 Reusable methods are supported in Workato.
 Reusable methods help keep your custom adapter code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and may be used in any code block.

 Such methods are declared using the `methods` block.
-This block is a top-level key, similar to triggers and actions.
+This block is a top-level block, similar to triggers and actions.

 ### Sample code snippet
 ```ruby